iAmMichaelConnor/noir-pumpkin-plume/README.md

 # Plume in Noir

+Poseidon2 + Grumpkin = Pumpkin :jack_o_lantern:

 Plume using the Grumpkin curve, Poseidon2 hash, and a map-to-curve approach specifically for BN curves.

 These choices of curve and hash seek to minimise constraint counts in circuits.
-Currently it's ~3300 constraints to verify a plume nullifier with this approach.
+The last I measured, it's ~3300 constraints to verify a plume nullifier with this approach.

+## Warning

+This approach has been written quickly, with no review.
+It will have bugs.
+The approach might not even be sound.
+Don't use it.

 ## About the repo